 - Solar PV systems operate differently than solar thermal ones.
 These systems actually generate free electricity, while solar thermal systems heats up your water.

 - Solar photovoltaic systems require daylight, so will work on days when the sun is not shining.
 All you need is light to create energy, so although the effectiveness of the solar PV array will be less when the sun is covered by clouds, it will still generate some electricity.

-- Utilizing solar power helps lower your electric bills because you are generating some electricity you use.
+- Utilizing solar power helps lower your electricity bills because you are generating some of the electricity that you use.
 Some systems can generate as much as 40 percent of the electricity you use on an annual basis.

 - There is very little maintenance involved in owning a solar PV system.
 Just make sure that you purchase the system from a company with a solid reputation so that you know you are buying quality panels and a good aftercare service.